calmm-js/partial.lenses/README.md

 ## Examples

-If you are new to lenses, then you probably want to start with the [tutorial](#tutorial).
+Note that if you are new to lenses, then you probably want to start with the [tutorial](#tutorial).

 ### An array of ids as boolean flags